-Note: In this guide, we are referring (Subject) as a person who require to write this reference letter.
+Note: In this guide, we are referring to (Subject) as a person who requires to write this reference letter.

 Contents of a College Reference Letter